Streetwalking in Scotland During the Mid-20th Century: Geography

-Role of the Government
+Role of the government

 Laws

-Prostitution was not illegal in Scotland, but the act of soliciting to sell sex was, based on the 1892 Burgh Police (Scotland) Act which operated into the 1900s.
+Prostitution was not illegal in Scotland, but the act of soliciting to sell sex was, based on the Burgh Police (Scotland) Act 1892 which operated into the 1900s.
 If a woman was suspected of engaging in streetwalking, the police would observe her behavior and she would be given several warnings before being formally charged as a “‘common prostitute’”.
-The age of consent was raised from 13 to 16 and keeping a brothel was made illegal with the passage of the Criminal Law Amendment Act of 1885, also operating throughout the mid-20th century.
+The age of consent was raised from 13 to 16 and keeping a brothel was made illegal with the passage of the Criminal Law Amendment Act 1885, also operating throughout the mid-20th century.
 Licensing Acts were put in place to limit the number of prostitutes working out of hotels and other spaces for rent.
 Several public places had their own policies against soliciting, which directly affected the ability of prostitutes to operate in those locations.

 Punishments

 Courts primarily used fines and imprisonment to punish streetwalking offenses.
 Imprisonment was used more in Scotland than other neighboring countries and more for street offenses than other types of prostitution.
 These countries also required soliciting situations to be an annoyance to other people in order to be prosecuted, while this was absent from Scottish law.
-Under the 1949 Criminal Justice (Scotland Act), common prostitutes were often placed in custody and subjected to medical examinations relating to venereal disease, as policy makers worried about the state's public health.
+Under the Criminal Justice (Scotland) Act 1949, common prostitutes were often placed in custody and subjected to medical examinations relating to venereal disease, as policy makers worried about the state's public health.

 Punishments were different across the country and depended on rulings of the local governments.
 In Edinburgh, the offense could be punished with a small fine at a maximum of £10 and a short prison sentence at a maximum of 60 days if the fine was not paid.
 Outside of large cities, penalties were less severe.
-The 1914 Criminal Justice Act also gave offenders more time to pay their fines, which helped sex workers avoid jail.
+The Criminal Justice Administration Act 1914 also gave offenders more time to pay their fines, which helped sex workers avoid jail.
 The punishments put in place for selling sex had relatively low deterrence.